jnfrantz/Capstone/README.md

 Schedule and hardware constraints meant that we had to be clever with some of our software.
 The microcontroller wasn't cooperating with importing libraries for the discrete Fourier transform, so I reprogrammed it myself with the course notes I had taken from 18-491.

 Functions that I worked on:
-- all functions in Pitch Shift Code section
+- [all functions in "Pitch Shift Code" section]
+- centiBelsToNumber
+- AudioCallback
+- updateDelay
--
+- main